Landy Scott: Life

-As of October 2014, Landy is proud to announce that his famous #17 Midget is on display at the Studebaker National Museum in South Bend, Indiana.
+As of June 21, 2023, Landy's famous #17 Midget is on display at the Wisconsin Automotive Museum in Hartford, Wisconsin.

 President of BMARA

 Between 1951 and 1959, while still racing, Landy served as the President of Badger Midget Auto Racing Association (BMARA).
 During that time Landy initiated many changes.
 Here are a few of the changes implemented by Landy during his tenure as the President of Badger.